Chart Color Schemes

 Yallambie features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 83.3% of all households, including 47.7% couples with children, 23.9% couples without children, and 11.6% single parent families.
-Non-family households comprise the remaining 16.7%, with lone person households at 15.7% and group households making up 0.8%.
-The median household size is 2.8 people, larger than the Greater Melbourne average of 2.6.
+Non-family households comprise the remaining 16.7%, consisting of lone person households at 15.7% and group households at 0.8%.
+The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households